 Contrary to what Google, Facebook, and social media gurus may want you to believe, public records remain a powerful foundation for targeted local marketing.

 Local business who need to connect with homeowners often find that only public records can deliver the knowledge and insights needed to target their market effectively, and often in ways that surpass even the most sophisticated programmatic digital advertising networks.
 For many small local businesses, public records are the only means of finding their new customers without wasting most of their marketing spend reaching unqualified prospects.

 Small businesses often get caught up in the “bright shiny object” fever of social media marketing while neglecting public records as an advantage.
 Obviously a “Facebook Advertising Guru” is going to want you to believe that EVERYONE is on Facebook and it’s the BEST way to advertise.
 That works for their business, but it may not always be the best for you.

 If your competitors are caught up in this digital fever, their mistake can translate into a bottom-line opportunity for you.

 But for all that public records can offer your businesses, it’s important to know their strengths, weaknesses, and your responsibilities when using them.

 Your data, my data, and everyone’s data.
 Everywhere.

 “The best minds of my generation are thinking about how to make people click ads.
 That sucks.”— Jeff Hammerbacher, data scientist for Facebook & Cloudera, April 14, 2011

 You likely own a smartphone.
-It’s a safe bet because there are over 400 million wireless subscribers in the United States, yours included.
+It’s a safe bet because there are over 400 million cellular device subscriptions in the United States, yours included.

 Ever wonder why is it called a smartphone?
 Does it really make you smarter?
 We don’t think so.
 It’s called a smartphone because it makes Big businesses smarter about you.
 And it makes them a lot of money.